LafeLabs/PostCapitalistIndustry/Principles.md

 * No technology should be made from mass mined materials
 * The sum total of all money that exists in the world is a small fraction of what would be needed to compensate the victims of capitalism from its crimes, thus there can be no justice within that system
 * Every single word said every single idea ever put forth by an economist is a vicious lie.
 Economics is not a science, and science is bullshit anyway.
 It is not our job to argue with the economist it is our job to build a better world in which they are not welcome.
+* Fuck the wage system
+* Fuck work.
+I am against work in all forms.
+We must attack the concept of work at all levels.

 This chapter might want to get absorbed into the Free Technology chapter.

+Or maybe this gets much more specifically technical, with a lot of details about *specifically* what this will mean for design, in fairly technical language, and it's all moved to the second book.
+This makes more sense, then there is a "free technology" chapter that is totally non technical in the first volume, with a corresponding very technical chapter on exactly the same topic in the second volume.

 ## More specific technical design rules: